RhinoDevel/cbmtapepi/README.md

 Use a Raspberry Pi as storage device with your Commodore 8-bit computer via tape port connector!

+The project's priority definitely is to deliver a **fast mass storage device for the CBM/PET machines** (check out the fast mode via wedge), because there is no other datassette-port-only solution for them (as far as I know).

 - Older video (compatibility mode, v1.6.1): [CBM 3032 (please excuse the cuts, there was no fast mode, yet..)](https://youtu.be/CkLR3lkHjh4)

 - Latest release: CBM Tape Pi v1.7.0 **coming soon!**